 Orenda has written at length about calcium hardness, carbonate scale and their relationship with the LSI.
 But calcium is way more important than I thought.
 For instance...did you know there are big differences between calcium chloride, calcium carbonate and calcium hypochlorite?
 I'm no chemist, but that's a lot of calcium variations to understand.
 But perhaps none are more important in the pool plaster trade as calcium hydroxide...a compound I had never heard of before.

-"Plaster dust" is primarily made of calcium hydroxide
+"Plaster dust" is just carbonated calcium hydroxide

 Pool plaster has to hydrate

 Unlike most types of cement or concrete, pool plaster is not structural or structurally reinforced.
 It does not obey the same norms as typical concrete application.
 So rather than just letting it 'dry' to cure, part of the curing process for new plaster actually occurs underwater.
 Why?
 Because the calcium oxide (CaO) in the plaster needs to hydrate in order for the cement to harden.
 The hydrated calcium oxide bleeds off calcium hydroxide (Ca(OH)2).
 This calcium hydroxide within the surface, but too often it is sucked out by low-LSI water, and carbonates as plaster dust outside the surface.

-An acid wash involves garden watering pails, a hose with a sprayer nozzle, dawn dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
+An acid wash involves garden watering pails, a hose with a sprayer nozzle, dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
 Essentially, they hose down the new plaster to get it wet.
 They mix in dish soap into the acid so that it holds to the plaster a while longer (and doesn't streak down the pool wall too fast), and evenly pour acid down the sides of the pool.
 This acid wash reacts quickly with plaster to remove the 'film' and expose the beautiful plaster and aggregate beneath.

 Some plasterers rinse it off immediately with water; others, like Tempool Inc., have found its better to neutralize the pH before rinsing.
 Everyone has their own way of doing it.